chessurisme/reign/README.md

 ## Features

 - Easy setup and initialization of IndexedDB databases.
-- Support for object store creation during database upgrades.
+- Support for multiple object store creation during database upgrades.
 - CRUD operations (`create`, `read`, `update`, and `delete`) with asynchronous promises.
 - Designed for flexibility and reusability in modern JavaScript applications.